AyeshaTalha/WordPressWebsite/README.md

 <br />

 17. The next step is to install WordPress and move the files to EFS.
 The code for this is given above in the code.txt file.
+When you edit config file, make sure you edit the database name, database user and password.
 <p align="center">
 <img src="https://imgur.com/LWOmRQR.png" height="80%" width="80%">
 <br />